 If you have a project under Flowsana control where a start date is set for that project, and then you modify the project's start date, Flowsana will adjust the dates of all top-level (i.e. non-dependent) tasks in the project.
 For example, if you slide the start date of a project back 3 weeks, Flowsana will slide the start date of all top-level tasks back 3 weeks.

-Flowsana applies the following rules at the task level for Dynamic Duration-Based workflows:
+Flowsana implements the following operations at the task level

 Whenever the start date of a task is changed, its due date will be recalculated by adding the defined duration to the task's start date.

 Any time a task's due date changes and it has dependent tasks, each dependent task is evaluated and its start date is adjusted if needed.
 A dependent task's start date is set to the due date of the task it's dependent on, adjusted for any lag time if one is set.
 If a dependent task has multiple dependencies (i.e. is dependent on multiple tasks), then the

 due date of all of its dependencies is used for this calculation.

 If you change the Duration and/or Lag Time of a task, its Start and/or Due date will be adjusted as appropriate, and then any dependent tasks will be adjusted as per rule #2 above.